SMOOGLE ROUND-THE-WORLD TRIP

 Main News Block

-Each news story should last no longer than one minute.
 Start with 1-2 sentences, looking directly into the camera, to give the viewer context.

 Finish each story with a personal comment, joke, or question to the audience.
 Say the final sentence of the news while looking back at the camera.